arez/arez/docs/index.md

 A computed value will only be recalculated if it is "active".
 A computed value is active if it is a dependency of an observer or a dependency of another active computed value.
 This results in an architecture where changes flow through the application in a manner not unlike in a spreadsheet and observers react to the changes when their dependencies change.
-Data flows in a directed graph from actions to observers who react to changes.
+Data flows in a directed graph from actions to observers and the observers react to the changes.

 <div class="svg-figure">
 {% include DataflowNodes.svg %}